ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 2. Wati — official Meta partner

-What it is: A BSP (Business Solution Provider) officially recognized by Meta on their partners directory, India-based, specializing in emerging markets.
+What it is: A BSP (Business Solution Provider — a company officially authorized by Meta to resell WhatsApp API access) recognized by Meta on their partners directory, India-based, specializing in emerging markets.

 “Meta Business Partners help businesses of all sizes succeed and scale.
 Approved partners have demonstrated proven expertise on Meta technologies.” — Meta Business Partners, Meta